Academic resources, policies and procedures, and opportunities.

 - 601.433 Algorithms (3)

-These additional rules regarding the CS course requirements apply to students in both programs:
+These additional rules regarding the CS course requirements apply to students in both the BS and BA programs:

 - At most 3 credits of short courses (1-credit special topics courses) can be counted toward this requirement.